Harald-U/docker-101/workshop/lab1.md

 ## Starting an App Container

 Now that we have an image, let's run the application!
-To do so, we will use the docker run command to start a conatiner based on the container image we just created.
+To do so, we will use the docker run command to start a container based on the container image we just created.

 > **What is a container?**
 > Simply put, a container is just another process on your machine that has been isolated from all other processes on the host machine.
 That isolation leverages kernel namespaces and cgroups, features that have been in the Linux kernel for a long time.